ASK ABDI: WHAT IS YOUR EXPOSURE TO SHAMANISM?

-Question: I have two things.
-I have been practicing shamanism (the kind that use a drum, not the kind that uses entheogens) for 20 years.
-It, as well as witchcraft has been my fundamental instrument of healing and looking into my shadow.
-In shamanism, I learned that powerful forms of healing such as soul retrieval and compassionate depossession truly does change things at a deep level and permanently.
-Someone can be in years of therapy and not get any traction until they are able to ‘come home’ through soul retrieval.
+QUESTION: I have two things: I have been practicing shamanism (the kind that uses a drum, not the kind that uses entheogens) for 20 years.
+It as well as witchcraft has been my fundamental instrument of healing and looking into my shadow.
+In shamanism, I learned that powerful forms of healing, such as soul retrieval and compassionate depossession, truly do change things at a deep level, and permanently.
+Someone can be in years of therapy and not get any traction until they are able to "come home" through soul retrieval.
 After depossession, some habits and behaviors truly do go away because they never belonged to the host person in the first place.
-It is not a quick fix, in that if one does not change their habits, they are at risk of having soul loss again, or allowing another being to enter their body.
-For me, it was after years of unraveling through these healings and journeying to my power animal/spirit guides for advice on my personal issues, that I finally felt clear enough to get to the underlying patterns that are just mine and not connected to other beings.
-Towards the end of your powerful and very helpful book, I was wondering what you would say if your spiritual experience had been in shamanism, rather than the more Eastern meditation modalities.
+It is not a quick fix, in that if one does not change their habits they are at risk of having soul loss again or allowing another being to enter their body.
+For me, it was after years of unraveling through these healings and journeying to my power animal/spirit guides for advice on my personal issues that I finally felt clear enough to get to the underlying patterns that are just mine and not connected to other beings.
+Towards the end of your powerful and very helpful book, Shadows on the Path, I was wondering what you would say if your spiritual experience had been in shamanism, rather than the more Eastern meditation modalities.
 Have you had exposure to such things?

-Answer: I have nothing but praise for the practice of shamanism as you describe.
-My own healing journey included decades both spending time in the Lakota tradition which included inner voyaging via chants and drumming as well sweat lodges.
-That was followed by many years in the Peruvian use of entheogenic plants such as Ayawascha.
+ANSWER: I have nothing but praise for the practice of shamanism, as you describe.
+My own healing journey included decades spending time in the Lakota tradition, which included inner voyaging via chants and drumming as well as sweat lodges.
+That was followed by many years in the Peruvian use of entheogenic plants, such as ayahuasca.
 I have partaken as well as trained in soul retrieval and depossession.
-I do love the practice of compassionate depossession as opposed to “let’s get this damn evil thing out of you” which is how my teachers used to roll.
+I do love the practice of compassionate depossession as opposed to “let’s get this damn evil thing out of you”, which is how my teachers used to roll.
 (Important to remember here too as you probably know: there are no victims.
-We do invite in these entities on an unconscious level, as frightening and life disturbing as they can be).
+We do invite in these entities on an unconscious level, as frightening and life-disturbing as they can be.)

-The one common denominator in ALL these practices are humans.
+The one common denominator in ALL of these practices is humans.
 We are all deeply flawed precious beings with huge blind spots.
-On top of that, on an unconscious level we are firmly attached to our pain and suffering.
-If one can remember these two ever present truths, no matter what the modality, there is a buffer of safety.
+On top of that, on an unconscious level, we are firmly attached to our pain and suffering.
+If one can remember these two ever-present truths, no matter what the modality, there is a buffer of safety.
 Yes, you are correct in asserting that some can have decades of therapy with no shift.
-But the same can be true of any path including shamanism.
-I regularly treat people who have spent many many years in shamanic circles with no change whatsoever in their internal landscape.
+But the same can be true of any path, including shamanism.
+I regularly treat people who have spent many, many years in shamanic circles with no change whatsoever in their internal landscape.
 I have come across many unconscious teachers in that realm that could have used some basic psychotherapeutic tools to better manage their craft.
-I myself suffered at the hands of that unhealed unconscious behavior.
+I, myself, suffered at the hands of that unhealed unconscious behavior.

 It is true what you say about culture.
 Culture is never our friend.
 Its job is to keep us asleep.
 But culture is not some outside thing: it is a mirror of the part of us that wants to stay asleep.
-The part that is in fact fully committed to it.
+The part that is, in fact, fully committed to it.
 The only way out of that hypnosis is to tether our consciousness to our core.
-That is the function of all these paths, to reconnect us to that inner compass that is ever present.
+That is the function of all these paths, to reconnect us to that inner compass that is ever-present.
 It takes courage to connect to that part of ourselves because everything and everyone around us will be threatened by that connection.
 Why?
 Because they will feel how disconnected their own lives are just by being around someone who is connected.
 At some point in our path, all techniques have to be surrendered.
 Our beating heart will be the path and the destination.
 Its song will heal us and all those around us.
 The patterns that bring pain fall away on their own accord.
-The biggest gift at this juncture is the biggest thing of all: full acceptance of us and those around us with all of our and their faults.
-So simple and yet so so difficult.
+The biggest gift at this juncture is the biggest thing of all: full acceptance of ourselves and those around us, with all of our and their faults.
+So simple and yet so, so difficult.